gitbls/sdm/Docs/Plugins.md

 ### hotspot

 The hotspot plugin configures the specified wireless device or USB0 to be a hotspot.
-The hotspot plugin only supports Bookworm and is implemented using NetworkManager.
+The hotspot plugin supports Bookworm and later releases and is implemented using NetworkManager.
 In most situations a routed hotspot is preferable, but both are provided.

 #### Arguments